 You can manage IPs that can access the Queue Service.

-To add an accessible IP, follow the steps below.
+To add an allowed IP, follow these steps.

-- On the Queue list page, click the resource to add an accessible IP.
-It navigates to the Queue details page.
+- On the Queue List page, click the resource to add an allowed IP.
+3. Go to the Queue Details page.

 - Click the Add IP Address button of the IP Access Allow List item.
-The Add IP Address popup opens.
+4. Add IP Address The popup window opens.

-- After entering the IP to add to the IP Access Allow List, click the Confirm button.
+- Enter the IP to add to the IP Access Allow List, then click the Confirm button.

-- Click the + button to add multiple IPs at once (up to 10).
+- Click the + button to add multiple IPs simultaneously (up to 10).

-- When the popup notifying the addition of IP opens, click the Confirm button.
+- When the popup that notifies an IP addition opens, click the Confirm button.

 Exclude accessible IP

-To exclude IPs registered in the IP Access Allow List, follow the steps below.
+To exclude the IPs registered in IP access allow list, follow these steps.

-- All Services > Application > Queue Service Click the menu.
-Navigate to the Service Home page of Queue Service.
+- Click the All Services > Application > Queue Service menu.
+1. Go to the Service Home page of Queue Service.

-- Service Home page, click the Queue menu.
-Navigate to the Queue list page.
+- On the Service Home page, click the Queue menu.
+2. Go to the Queue List page.

-- Click the resource to exclude the accessible IP on the Queue List page.
-You will be taken to the Queue Details page.
+- On the Queue list page, click the resource to exclude the allowed IP.
+3. Go to the Queue Details page.

 You can send or manage queue messages.